HangryBear/DessertStrike/README.md

 A top down helicopter shooter based on Desert Strike.

-The game is currently in early development for Game Off 2017 game jam.
+The game is currently in development for Game Off 2017 game jam.

 https://hangrybear.itch.io/dessert-strike